The Offer and Then the Acceptance: How a Contract Gets Started and Becomes Enforceable

-There are a number of factors that go into making an enforceable offer under a NJ contract.
+There are several elements that go into making an offer enforceable under NJ contract law.

 First is whether the person making the offer is serious.
-A person who jokingly states that he will sell his or her new house for $100 is not making a serious bona fide offer.
+A person who states that he will sell his or her new house for $100 is not likely to be found by a judge or jury as making a serious bona fide offer.

 Does the person show a willingness to be held to his/her offer?
-A person requesting a price quote or who is in negotiations with you is not making an offer.
-Advertisements usually are seen as invitations to offers.
+A person requesting a price quote or who is in negotiations with you to purchase something does not qualify as an offer.
+Advertisement(s) are usually seen as invitations to offers, not an enforceable offer.

-Does the offer contain definite terms?
-Are the terms precise?
-Do both parties know what is expected of them?
-For example, are the parties identified, is the price listed, are quantities stated, and is a time for performance stated?
+Does the offer contain definite terms, meaning are the terms precise?
+Do both parties know what is expected of each other?
+For example, are the parties identified, is the price listed, are the quantities stated, is a time for performance of the contract stated?
 There should be enough specificity contained in the offer that, if needed, a court will be able to enforce it, if accepted?

-Again, when making an offer, protective provisions should also be included.
+Again, when making an offer, also consider the addition of protective provisions in case things don’t go as planned.
 This principle cannot be over emphasized.

-The Acceptance of the Offer; How a Contract is Created Under NJ Law
+The Acceptance of the Offer; Acceptance of the Offer is How a Contract is Created Under NJ Law

 An acceptance to an offer must be made while the offer is still open.
 An offer ends when its time has elapsed: For example, “I will sell you my computer for $200 but you must decide whether to buy it within 48 hours.
 If you do not accept the offer within 48 hours, there is no contract.”